syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 ## Creating Custom Charts

 A chart is composed of data series.
 Each data series is represented by a series object.
-When creating a custom chart, we can specify different series types for each data series.
+When creating a custom chart, you can specify different series types for each data series.

-The following code snippet example illustrates how to create custom charts.
+The following code example illustrates how to create custom charts.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add section to the document
+//Adds section to the document

 IWSection sec = document.AddSection();

-//Add paragraph to the section
+//Adds paragraph to the section

 IWParagraph paragraph = sec.AddParagraph();

-//Input data for chart
+//Inputs data for chart

 object[][] data = new object[6][];